 - Voice with an Internet Connection: "Control", your slightly overweight, gravelly-voiced superior who gets to watch from his comfortable office at the top of the city while you're plumbing the depths.

-- We Can Rebuild Her: Amber suffered a horrific accident and was rebuilt as a combat cyborg, apparently at her request since "normal" human-cybernetic reconstruction was apparently available.
+- We Can Rebuild Him: Amber suffered a horrific accident and was rebuilt as a combat cyborg, apparently at her request, since "normal" human-cybernetic reconstruction was apparently available.

 - With Great Power Comes Great Insanity: Lucy's father hooked her brain directly into the Eden Bunker's main computer in order to keep her alive as her body decayed from her hereditary degenerative disease.
 In hindsight, giving a 6-year old control over an entire underground base with the capacity to manufacture an army of cybernetic mutant workers might not have been the best idea in the world.